 HE WAS A COMMITED VEGETARIAN.
 Leonardo had a passionate love for animals.
 He went directly to the markets to free caged birds that were ready to be sold.
 His peer, Tuscan sailor Andrea Corsali, said that “Leonardo doesn’t eat anything that holds blood.”
 The phrase, “The day will come that it will be deemed a crime to kill an animal as it is now to kill a man” was attributed to Leonardo.

-IT WAS HIM THAT BROUGHT THE MONA LISA TO FRANCE.
+IT WAS LEONARDO WHO BROUGHT THE MONA LISA TO FRANCE.
 A still widespread idea is that the Mona Lisa was brought to the Louvre by the Napoleons.
 It was instead Leonardo who brought it with him to France, and the King Francesco I paid him 4 thousand gold coins (two years of Leonardo’s salary) to do so.
 The Napoleon troops took instead, without ever returning them, some manuscripts (today known as “The Codes of the Institute of France”).

 UNDERSTANDING WHAT THE HEART IS FOR!
 Before Leonardo it was believed that the heart served only to heat the circulating blood.
 Believing that the human body was a perfect machine, Leonardo realized that the heart functions instead to pump the blood.
 Even today this is considered an extraordinary discovery for the time!